telabotanica/identiplante/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Beta

+Run `ng build --configuration beta --base-href=/appli:identiplante/` to build the project on production server.
+The build artifacts will be stored in the `dist/` directory.

+You will need to copy the content of the `dist/identiplante/browser` on your server

 ## Build

 Run `ng build --configuration production --base-href=/appli:identiplante/` to build the project on production server.
 The build artifacts will be stored in the `dist/` directory.